- J.D., Washington University in St. Louis School of Law, 2012

 Areas of Practice

-Ms. Sutrina focuses her practice on labor and employment matters.
-She has defended employers in numerous cases in state and federal court, as well as before federal, state, and local administrative agencies in matters of discrimination, retaliation, wrongful termination, whistle-blower actions, and harassment.
+Ms. Sutrina advises private and public employers on a range of workplace issues, such as compliance with all applicable federal, state and local laws, discrimination and harassment, safety, performance management, leaves of absence, safety, compensation, and terminations.
+She defends employers in numerous cases in state and federal court, as well as before federal, state and local administrative agencies in matters of discrimination, harassment, retaliation, wrongful termination, whistle-blower actions, and breach of contract, especially as it relates to restrictive covenant agreements and misappropriation of trade secrets.
 Ms. Sutrina has represented employers in both single and multi-plaintiff matters, as well as class and collective actions.
-She also counsels employers on a multitude of human resources issues, including personnel policies, wage and hour issues, employee handbooks, severance agreements, and non-competition and non-solicitation agreements.
+She also counsels employers on a multitude of human resources issues, including personnel policies, federal and local leave laws, wage and hour issues, employee handbooks, severance and separation agreements, trade secret protection, and non-competition and non-solicitation agreements.
+Ms. Sutrina assists clients in drafting and structuring executive employment, separation, and retention agreements, as well as restrictive covenant and other employment agreements.

 Ms. Sutrina also has general litigation experience, with a particular focus in the areas of consumer fraud and consumer privacy litigation.
-Ms. Sutrina has assisted in the defense of both individual and class action litigation brought under various state and federal consumer fraud and privacy statutes, as well as unfair business practices laws and regulations.
+She has defended both individual and class action litigation brought under various state and federal consumer fraud and privacy statutes.

 - What Organizations Need to Know When Facing Conditional Certification Under Section 216(B) of the FLSAThomas Reuters, August 2016